Future-Power-Networks/Simplus-Grid-Tool/Documentations/UserManual.md

 ## Introduction

 This is the manual for toolbox users.
-If you have any inquires or face any problems when using the toolbox, please feel free to contact: Yitong Li (yitong.li15@imperial.ac.uk), Yunjie Gu (yg934@bath.ac.uk), and Yue Zhu (yue.zhu18@imperial.ac.uk).
+If you have any inquires or face any problems when using the toolbox, please feel free to contact: Yitong Li (yitongli@xjtu.edu.cn), Yunjie Gu (yunjie.gu@imperial.ac.uk).

 ## System Requirement